-On January 21, 2020, the Company announced results from Phase 1 of its detailed soil sampling on the Caldera gold property in Nevada.
+On January 21, 2020, the Company announced results from its detailed soil sampling on the Caldera gold property in Nevada.
 A total of 718 samples were collected over a portion of the targets that Discovery Harbour has identified as potential drill targets.
-Phase 2 of the detailed soil sampling program will collect a further approximately 500 samples once weather permits.
-When all the samples have been collected Discovery Harbour will, combined with the historical soil data, have excellent multi-element data coverage over the 33 targets the Company has currently identified as potential drill targets.
+The Company may collect further soil samples at a later date in order to combine it with the historical soil data.
+The objective would be to have excellent multi-element data coverage over the 33 targets the Company has currently identified as potential drill targets.

-The program successfully identified numerous gold and silver anomalies as well as pathfinder element anomalies, including antimony, arsenic and mercury.
+The completed soil sampling program successfully identified numerous gold and silver anomalies as well as pathfinder element anomalies, including antimony, arsenic and mercury.
 The summary results are described in the table below and the gold results are in Figure 2 below.

-Element 90 percentile cut off (Gold parts per billion, other elements parts per million) Highest single sample value (Gold parts per billion, other elements parts per million) Correlation with Gold
+Element 90 percentile cut offHighest single sample value(Gold parts per billion, other elements parts per million)(Gold parts per billion, other elements parts per million) Correlation with Gold

 Gold 52 589 NA

 Silver 0.4 11.4 0.479

 Antimony 4.3 15.1 0.406

 Arsenic 45 306 0.484

 Mercury 0.06 0.74 0.103